 XpertHR also collects and analyses pay settlement data, and our latest analysis details how the the number of organisations freezing pay is increasing.
 In addition, we regularly survey employers about their pay plans and forecasts to give subscribers an insight into what other employers are planning for the year ahead.
 Our fourth HR and coronavirus survey looks at employers' plans for 2020 pay awards in light of the coronavirus pandemic.

 Sheila Attwood, managing editor, pay and HR practice

-Updated to include the XpertHR pay settlement data for the three months to the end of June 2016.
-XpertHR will publish the next pay figures on 25 August 2016.
+Updated to include the XpertHR pay settlement data for the three months to the end of May 2020.
+XpertHR will publish the next pay figures on 23 July 2020.